bwsw/cloudstack-ui/docs/source/CS-UI_Guide.rst

 A template is a reusable configuration for virtual machines.
 When users launch VMs, they can choose from a list of templates.
 Administrators and users can create templates and add them to CloudStack.

 There are variety of ways to add more templates to the system.
-In the :ref:`VM_Info` section we have descibed one way of template creation from a VM volume snapshot under the "Storage" tab of VM information sidebar.
+In the :ref:`VM_Info` section we have descibed one way of template creation from a VM volume snapshot under the "Storage" tab of the VM information sidebar.
+From under the :ref:`Storage_Info` sidebar of the "Storage" section you also can create a template on the base of the volume snapshot.

 Another way is to create a new template filling in the form under the "Images" section.

-Existing templates are presented in the list.
+Read about it the next section.

+Existing templates are presented in the list under the "Images" section.
+A user can see the templates belonging to his/her account only.
+Domain Administrator can see templates of all users in the domain but cannot perform actions on other users' templates.

 You can switch the list view of templates to the box view using the view button |view box icon| in the upper-right corner.

+For each Template in the list you can see its name, OS family, description.
+Actions button |actions icon| expands the list of actions for it.
+Actions are available to those templates that belong to your account only (corresponding to "My" type).

 The list of templates can be filtered using the filtering tool.
 The filtering parameters are as follows:

+- Accounts (for Domain Administrators);
 - OS families;
 - Types;
 - Zones;
 - Groups.

-Besides, adjust the list view using grouping tool.
+Besides, adjust the list view using the grouping tool.
 Templates can be grouped by zones or/and groups.

 .. figure:: _static/Images_Temp_Grouping.png